JJWesterkamp/rx-postmessenger/docs/usage-with-typescript.md

   };
 }
 ```
 The event map is now our source of truth as to which events are supported, and what payloads we can expect inside our event handlers.
 3 interfaces are imported from the package to ease construction of the event map.
 The event map has 2 properties `in` and `out`, representing incoming messages and outgoing messages, respectively.
-Assinging a map to an `RxPostmessenger` instance is done by giving the map as a type parameter to the static `create` call:
+Assinging a map to an `RxPostmessenger` instance is done by giving the map as a type parameter to the static `connect()` call:

 ```typescript
 const messenger = RxPostmessenger.connect<MyEventMap>(